michfranchini/SOC-Blue-Team-Project-Detecting-Brute-Force-Kerberoasting-with-Wazuh-Active-Response/docs/attacks/KERBEROASTING.md

 ## Kerberoasting Attack
 Kerberoasting exploits service accounts with SPNs to request TGS tickets encrypted with the account's password.
-The hash can be cracked offline without generating logs on the Domain Controller.
+Kerberoasting allows offline password cracking after ticket retrieval, while generating limited but detectable authentication artifacts on the Domain Controller.

 ### 1. SPN Enumeration and TGS Request
 We use `impacket-GetUserSPNs` to enumerate accounts with SPNs and request a TGS for the `svc-iis` account.
 The authentication user is a low-privilege domain user.